CodePerson2/Pronounciation-ReactApp/README.md

 I created a simple react front end in typescript to interact with the node server

-The project did not become completed.
-I did not relize that there was an assignment for this interview until the moring of may the 3rd.
+The project did not get completed.
+I didn't relize that there was an assignment for this interview until the moring of may the 3rd.
 This gave me little time to complete the assignment, having other duties that day.
+I tried my best though 😁.

 #### What I did complete.